captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 I seem Iowan,
 ---
-but I'm not Iowan,
+but I’m not Iowan,
 ---
-it's my secret weapon.
+it’s my secret weapon.
 ---
 ## ROBYN:
-Yeah I'm learning that about you.
+Yeah, I’m learning that about you.
 ---
 ## SHARON:
 What?